 No Code tools or any online tool that deals with content on Google needs to have the facility of being SEO friendly.

 Wix got some serious flak for being super-hard to rank.
-Wix had terrible URL structure and had no facility to add alt attributes.
+Wix had a terrible URL structure and had no facility to add alt attributes.

 That said, other No Code tools probably learned a lesson from the past mistakes of others and ensured that they don’t face the ire of the SEO police.